Frequently Asked Questions

 Where can I view speaker disclosures?

-Speaker disclosures are posted on our conference landing page here.
+Once confirmed, speaker disclosures will be posted on our conference landing page here.

 How do I get accreditation for the IPFDC?